Wilhelm Furtwängler: Notable recordings

 There are a huge number of Furtwängler recordings currently available, mostly live.
 Many of these were made during World War II using experimental tape technology.
-After the war they were confiscated by the Soviet Union for decades, and have only recently become widely available, often on multiple legitimate and illegitimate labels.
+After the war they were confiscated by the Soviet Union for decades, and have only recently become widely available, often on multiple labels.
 In spite of their limitations, the recordings from this era are widely admired by Furtwängler devotees.

 The following represents only a small selection of some of Furtwängler's most famed recordings.